-In a dental context, occlusion means simply the contact between teeth.
-More technically, it is the relationship between the Maxillary (upper) and Mandibular (lower) teeth when they approach each other, as occurs during chewing or at rest, with the help of muscles of mastication and jaw joints.
+In a dental context, occlusion simply means the contact between teeth.
+More technically, it is the relationship between the Maxillary (upper jaw) and Mandibular (lower jaw) teeth when they approach each other, as occurs during chewing or at rest, with the help of muscles of mastication and jaw joints.

 There are two conditions in normal occlusion.
 Static occlusion refers to contact between teeth when the jaw is closed and stationary, while dynamic occlusion refers to occlusal contacts made when the jaw is moving, as with chewing.

 Deranged bite is the misalignment of teeth and jaws, or more simply, a “bad bite”.
 It can cause a number of health and dental problems.
 The body will try to optimize its function in a dysfunctional environment.

 Early loss of milk teeth can lead to impacted second right premolar